httpLucasReis/information-security-concepts/README.md

 - Factors are used to authenticate any people or something.
 - They are "Something you know", "Something you have", "Something you do" and "Where you are"
 - The more factors you use, the more positive your results will be.

+### Something you know

+- Include passwords or PINs.

+### Something you are is?

+- Based on the relatively unique physical attributes of an individual. often referred to as biometrics.
+- Biometrics can include simple attributes such as height, weight, hair color, or eye color.
+These aren't usually distinctive enough to make very secure identifiers.
+- They are stronger than passwords.

+### Something you have?

+- Based on a physical possession, although it can into some logical concepts.
+- Common examples are Automatic Teller Machine (ATM) cards, state or federally issued identity cards, or software-based security tokens

+### Something you do?

+- Sometimes considered a variation of something you are, is a factor based on the actions or behaviors of an individual.

+### Where you are?

+- Geographically based authentication factor.
+- Requires a person to be present in a specific location.

+## Multifactor Authentication

+- Use one or more of the factores above.
+- When you're using only two factors, this practice is also sometimes called two-factor authentication.
+- Examples: ATM cards, writing checks.
+- Depending on the factors selected, you can assemble stronger or weaker multifactor authentication schemes particular to each situation.